tramllabs/tramllabs/README.md

 - Mongo DB
 - Object Store (GCS, S3)
 - PostgreSQL
-- Other Analtyics technologies based on CSPs (GCP and AWS)
+- Other Analytics technologies based on CSPs (GCP and AWS)

 Following is the list of features of core platform
 ## Data source